MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/location-based-experiences.md

 A: The origin of the playspace is determined by the Room Setup experience, more specifically the HMD position when the Center button is pressed during setup.

-### MULTI-PLAYER SETUP
+### Multiplayer setup

-**Q: I’m deploying a multi-player experience in at my venue.
-Is that supported on Windows Mixed Reality?**
+**Q: Is deployment of a multiplayer experience at my venue supported in Windows Mixed Reality**

-A: If you opt into the Windows 20H1 or later build via our Insider program, you can access a new interface for map sharing.
-This new functionality is available via the [Map Manager](../develop/advanced-concepts/using-the-windows-device-portal.md#map-manager) interface of the Windows Device portal.
+A: If you opt in to the Windows 20H1 or later build via our [Windows Insider program](https://insider.windows.com/), you can access an interface for map sharing.
+This new functionality is available via the [Map Manager](/windows/mixed-reality/develop/advanced-concepts/using-the-windows-device-portal#map-manager) interface of the Windows Device portal.
 To use this tool, follow the steps below:

-* Make sure you're opted into 20H1 or later - after September 2019, this means using our Insider program
+* Make sure you're opted into 20H1 or later - the [Windows Insider program](https://insider.windows.com/)
 * Enable the Windows Device Portal (WDP) using these [instructions](/windows/uwp/debug-test-perf/device-portal-desktop)
-* Plug in a Windows Mixed Reality HMD that you wish to either download an existing map from or import a new map
+* Connect the Windows Mixed Reality headset that you wish to either download an existing map from or import a new map
 * Navigate to the WDP in your browser of choice using the URL provided in the settings screen.
     * Once there Navigate to the "Mixed Reality" section and select "Map Manager".
     * You can now use the "Download" button to export an existing map from the machine.